hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-dynamic-sql.md

 at runtime based on the parameter values.
 Dynamic SQL can be added to general purpose queries, flat selects, and structured select queries.
 In short, all `<select>` and `<query>` tags can include Dynamic SQL.

-Dynamic SQL can alter the fragments as well, by applying or injecting parameter values, by trimming sections of them, or by replicating them with iterators.
+Dynamic SQL can alter the fragments by applying or injecting parameter values, by trimming sections of them, or by replicating them with iterators.

 The design of the Dynamic SQL tags was influenced by the MyBatis framework